How to Make Your Drama Class More Successful–Lessons Learned from 38 Years of Teaching-High School

 Luckily, drama is an elective course……

-Last year, I taught a technical theatre class with senior high students.
-It took me quite a spell to understand that they didn’t want me to do much more than get them started on an assignment.
+Last year, I taught a technical theater class with senior high students.
+It took me quite a while to understand they didn’t want me to do much more than get them started on an assignment.
 No hands-on help for them!
 They problem solved on their own, reported back to me for clarification and got to it!
 It was most impressive.

 Provide clear instructions and expected outcome.

 Serve as an assistant to them in their learning.